rat-pac/ratpac-two/doc/users_guide/pmt.rst

 PMT Offset
 ''''''''''
-The encapsulation is placed using the PMT position(s) and direction(s) given, this means that the PMT is initially placed in the centre of the encapsulation.
+The encapsulation is placed using the PMT position(s) and direction(s) given, this means that by default the PMT is placed in the centre of the encapsulation.
 An offset can be given in the ``ENCAPSULATION.ratdb`` entry so that the PMT is placed off-centre inside the encapsulation.
-This currently works for z-axis offsets (i.e move the PMT closer forwards/backwards).
+This currently works for z-axis offsets (i.e move the PMT forwards/backwards).

 ----------------